-The use of a thermal camera alone will not find termites in all situations, it's a combination of using all the available tools and the inspectors experience that provides our customers with an advantage when engaging TPC.
+A thermal camera alone will not find termites in all situations; it's a combination of using all the available tools and the inspector's experience that provides our customers with an advantage when engaging TPC.
 As a result, we have saved thousands of property owners by finding Termites early.

-Our licensed Termite inspectors will inspect for live Termites, Termite Damage and workings.
+Our licensed Termite inspectors will inspect for live Termites, Termite Damage, and workings.
 Did you know, we also check and comment on situations that attract termites;

 - Wood Rot (Wood Decay Fungi)